 - The “Assistant” turns your photos into awesome collages, animations, movies, albums and photo books.
-You can tweak these creations however you’d like, and make some of your own, too!

-- Free unlimited storage.
+- It has free, unlimited photo storage.

 - Uploaded photos are sorted by month and put into albums so you don’t have to do the work!
-Now, if only it could sort the rest of your busy life in the same way.

 - The app gives you suggested ideas for monthly photo books which you can order as is or customize yourself.